merenlab/anvio/anvio/docs/programs/anvi-compute-trnaseq-functional-affinity.md

 When analyzing samples with multiple populations (a metagenome rather than a single genome), a %(collection)s of bins will be inferred from the %(trnaseq-contigs-db)s, as a %(collection)s should have been specified in running %(anvi-integrate-trnaseq)s to link tRNA transcripts to genes in each population.
 This %(collection)s likewise constrains the functional genes analyzed by the present program in each genome.

+If the (meta)genomic %(contigs-db) does not either represent a single genome or a metagenome with collection specified when running %(anvi-integrate-trnaseq)s, this program will produce irrational results.

 ## Translational affinity metric

 ### Wobble weights